Lovinity/the-meditation-station-bot/README.md

-This bot is considered UNSTABLE at the moment... it will NOT work 100% if you set up your own instance.
+This bot is considered UNSTABLE and will probably not work out of the box.
+I do not expect to ever make it stable unless people request me to do so as they plan to use it in their guilds.